Study + Internship in Dublin Available Sessions

 Additional Elective Courses

 In addition to your internship course and placement, you will choose 2-4 additional CEA elective course to take from the catalog of course options available to you.
-You may also choose to enroll in up to 2 CEA virtual courses or 1 elective course at the International School of Business (ISB).This provides you with the opportunity to gain professional experience while also making progress toward your degree requirements and engaging in classes that afford a richer cultural experience.
+You may also choose to enroll in 1 elective course at the International School of Business (ISB).This provides you with the opportunity to gain professional experience while also making progress toward your degree requirements and engaging in classes that afford a richer cultural experience.

 Elective courses meet for 45 contact hours/3 credits.
 Overall, you may earn 12-15 credits.
 Given the demands of the internship, 12 credits are recommended.